-We measure the value of floor space in Greater London using rateable values, which correspond to the annual flow of rent for the use of land and buildings, and equal the price times the quantity of floor space in the model.
+Rateable Values: We measure the value of floor space in Greater London using rateable values, which correspond to the annual flow of rent for the use of land and buildings, and equals the price times the quantity of floor space in the model.
 In particular, these rateable values correspond to "The annual rent which a tenant might reasonably be expected, taking one year with one another, to pay for a hereditament, if the tenant undertook to pay all usual tenant's rates and taxes ... after deducting the probable annual average cost of the repairs, insurance and other expenses" (see London County Council 1907).
-With a few minor exceptions, they cover all categories of property, including public services (tramways, electricity works, etc.), government property (courts, parliaments, etc.), private property (including factories, warehouses, wharves, offices, shops, theaters, music halls, clubs, and all residential dwellings), and other property (including colleges and halls in universities, hospitals and other charity properties, public schools, and almshouses).
-All these categories of properties were assessed. regardless of whether their owners were liable for income tax.
+With a few minor exceptions, they cover all categories of property, including public services (such as tramways, electricity works etc), government property (such as courts, parliaments etc), private property (including factories, warehouses, wharves, offices, shops, theaters, music halls, clubs, and all residential dwellings), and other property (including colleges and halls in universities, hospitals and other charity properties, public schools, and almshouses).
+All these categories of properties were assessed, regardless of whether or not their owners were liable for income tax.
 The main exemptions include roads, canals, railways, mines, quarries, Crown property occupied by the Crown, and places of divine worship.
 These rateable values have a long history in England and Wales, dating back to the 1601 Poor Relief Act, and were used to raise revenue for local public goods.
-We construct data on the rental value of land and buildings for each borough from 1831 to 1921, as discussed further in Online Appendix Section J2.
+We construct data on the value of land and buildings for each borough from 1831-1921, as discussed further in Section J2 of the online appendix.